OceanOPS/oceanops-json-standard/README.md

 ## Examples

-Sample JSON files showing how a complete JSON document would look when adhering to your format in /examples directory.
+In /examples directory, find sample JSON files showing how a complete JSON document would look like.

 Alternatively, fetch a platform sample array from the OceanOPS API in OceanJSON format:

 https://www.ocean-ops.org/api/data/oceanjson/platforms?fields=ref,status